-Those Japanese shinkansens are fast.
-Really fast!
+The Japanese Shinkansen is fast.
+They traverse across the Japanese countryside at lightning speed!
 One of my boys clocked it at 220km/hour using an app on his phone.
 And they run to a clockwork tight schedule.
-They pull up at the station, passengers alight and the shinkansens move off with perfectly timed, quiet precision.
+They pull up at the station, passengers alight and the Shinkansens move off with perfectly timed, quiet precision.
 They wait for no-one, as we discovered on our recent trip to Japan.

-We were travelling from Tokyo station to Iiyama station in the north – a 90 minute shinkansen journey (four hours by car).
-Iiyama is the small-town stop, a connecting shuttle bus takes you to Nozowa Onsen snow resort, where my two lads (18 and 13 years) and I were staying for six nights for a snow adventure.
+We were travelling from Tokyo station to Iiyama station in the north – a 90-minute shinkansen journey (four hours by car).
+Iiyama is the small-town stop, a connecting shuttle bus takes you to Nozowa Onsen snow resort, where two of my lads (Mr 18 and Mr 13) and I were staying for six nights for a snow adventure.

 “No,” I reply.
 “You have it don’t you?”

-His face tells me he doesn’t and then my eldest turns to me and says exactly the same thing, “I think I’ve left mine on the train too.”
+His face tells me he doesn’t.
+At the same time, my eldest turns to me and says, “I think I’ve left mine on the train too.”

-Not having the time to say what I felt, I said “you’ll have to be quick!”
+Not having the time to say what I felt, I said to them “you’ll have to be quick!”

-My two sons race back onto the Shinkansen train, to retrieve whatever it was they left behind.
-I watched as Mr 13yo raced to the train door, only to have it slide shut with a quiet “shhhssh” sound with him still inside.
-I watched in disbelief as the Shinkansen sped away, efficiently and quickly as shinkansens are built to do with my lads onboard.
-I mouthed to the 13yo “get off at the next stop.”
-Probably a useless gesture as these trains move to full speed so quickly, I was no doubt a dot in the distance as I made my last minute plea to my child.
+My two sons race back onto the Shinkansen train, to retrieve whatever it was they “think” they’ve left behind.
+I watch from the platform as Mr 13 races to the train door, only to have it slide shut with a quiet “shhhssh” sound with him still on the inside.
+I watch in disbelief as the Shinkansen speeds away, efficiently and quickly as Shinkansens are built to do with my lads onboard.

 Do what you have to

 All I can say is thank goodness for Japan, their efficiency and their desire to help.
-I met the train conductor downstairs advising him in English that my kids were still on the train which just left – pointing to the ridiculous number of bags I had.
+After dragging the luggage downstairs and over to the station office, I met the train conductor, who took one look at the amount of luggage I was grappling with and possibly thought something was amiss.
+I advised him in English that my kids were still on the train which just left.
+Pointing to the excessive number of bags I had to back-up my story.
 Despite him speaking little English and my lack of Japanese, he understood and turned to his colleague to explain the situation.
 Given the way she looked at me, I don’t think this kind of scenario occurred regularly.
 I showed them the boy’s passports so they knew who to look for.

 They both disappeared behind a wall in the office.
-It was only a few minutes before the conductor came back to say, “Fraser and James?”
+It was only a few minutes before the conductor came back and said, “Fraser and James?”